Potentially your most powerful workforce planning tool.

 1. Organisational Strategy

 Of course, HR should have a role in that strategy, but then they should use it to govern strategic workforce planning.
-Think of it as a guide, an outline or a blueprint to help plan things out.
+Think of it as a guide, an outline or a blueprint to help plan things out and offer direction.

 That’s because your organisation’s strategy is a top-down plan, typically planned out for 3-5 years in advance, of where the organisation wants to go based on: